Chocolate Chili

 My long-time chili recipe, full of spices and flavor and a touch of chocolate.
-Often served with mashed potatoes, an old Iowa farmwife technique to make meat go further when feeding farmhands.
+Often served with mashed potatoes, an old Iowa farmwife technique to make meat go further when feeding hungry farmhands.

 CHOCOLATE CHILI